ramagician/recruiting_paradox/README.md

 ### Instructions
 * fork this repo
-* create a directory inside problems directory with your name X_Y
+* create a directory inside problems directory with your name First_Last
 * write a solution to the problem in any language
    * be creative, simple, efficient, and different
 * create a README.md with the instruction on how to run your solution